Definition of terrorism: U.S. Federal Emergency Management Agency

-The new definition does not require that the act needs to be politically motivated.
-The FEMA also said that terrorism "include threats of terrorism; assassinations; kidnappings; hijackings; bomb scares and bombings; cyber attacks (computer-based); and the use of chemical, biological, nuclear and radiological weapons" and also states that "[h]igh-risk targets for acts of terrorism include military and civilian government facilities, international airports, large cities, and high-profile landmarks.
+FEMA's description does not require that the act needs to be politically motivated.
+FEMA also said that terrorism "include threats of terrorism; assassinations; kidnappings; hijackings; bomb scares and bombings; cyber attacks (computer-based); and the use of chemical, biological, nuclear and radiological weapons" and also that "[h]igh-risk targets for acts of terrorism include military and civilian government facilities, international airports, large cities, and high-profile landmarks.
 Terrorists might also target large public gatherings, water and food supplies, utilities, and corporate centers.
 Further, terrorists are capable of spreading fear by sending explosives or chemical and biological agents through the mail."

 U.S. National Counterterrorism Center

 The U.S. National Counterterrorism Center (NCTC) define terrorism the same as United States Code 22 USC § 2656f(d)(2).
 The Center also defines a terrorist act as a "premeditated; perpetrated by a sub-national or clandestine agent; politically motivated, potentially including religious, philosophical, or culturally symbolic motivations; violent; and perpetrated against a non-combatant target."